GPU acceleration of plane-wave density functional theory calculations in Abinit: Iterative algorithms

 \section{Iterative algorithms}

 Iterative diagonalization is key in plane-wave DFT to compute electronic wave functions using so-called \textit{matrix-free} algorithms.
 The solvers for this step are the most time-consuming part of plane-wave based electronic structure calculations.
 In this section, we present the parallel design of available solvers in \abinit and provide theoretical estimates to model their cost, in terms of computation in FLOPS (floating point operations per second), \mpi communications (message count and communication volume) and arithmetic intensity.
-We then use these theoretical estimates to predict GPU acceleration of our solvers from an algorithmic perspective.
+We then use these theoretical estimates to predict the GPU-efficient parts and bottlenecks of our solvers from an algorithmic perspective.